 Plant operation assets relate to the operation of Laramie River Station (LRS) and Walter Scott 4 (WS4) and are comprised of operating assets, primarily fuel and supplies inventories and operating cash.
-These assets are managed by the operating agents of LRS and WS4.
-Operating expenses of LRS and WS4 are included in the corresponding operating expense classifications in the statements of revenues, expenses, and changes in net assets.
+These assets are managed by the operating agents of LRS and WS4, and are stated at cost.
+Operating expenses of LRS and WS4 are included in the corresponding operating expense classifications in the statements of revenues, expenses and changes in net position.